-Local teachers say NYS Covid testing requirements for schools are outdated
+Local teachers say NYS COVID testing requirements for schools are outdated

 “Our numbers are starting to go down.
 I would expect at some point guidelines are going to be adjusted but I think this is right for right now for the health and safety of our students and our teachers and our faculty,” Bello said, “I don’t know when that is going to be readjusted but the pandemic is changing every day, guidelines change but at this point that will probably continue to be the rule going forward for the foreseeable future.”

-The New York State Department of Health responded in a statement reading –
+The New York State Department of Health responded with the following statement, saying in part:

 “The New York State Department of Health continues to encourage all New Yorkers to get vaccinated and boosted as soon as eligible in order to protect against serious illness from COVID-19.
 We have provided millions of tests to schools across the state to help identify cases and protect students, teachers, faculty and the community.
 Schools and the communities they serve have a clear interest in working to keep employees from being exposed to COVID-19 so as to prevent devastating infections and avoid both stress on the healthcare system and the need to revert to remote instruction.
 Despite an increase in breakthrough infections, unvaccinated staff remain at increased risk of infection compared to vaccinated staff.”